 Changing your diet will play an important part in controlling your symptoms of IBS.
 However, there is no "one size fits all" diet for people with the condition.
 The diet that works best for you will depend on your symptoms and how you react to different foods.

 It may be helpful to keep a food diary and record whether certain foods make your symptoms better or worse.
 You can then avoid foods that trigger your symptoms.
 However, it's important to remember that these foods will not necessarily need to be avoided for life.

 People with IBS are often advised to modify the amount of fibre in their diet.
-There are two main types of fibre: soluble fibre (which the body can digest) and insoluble fibre (which the body cannot digest).
+There are two main types of fibre: soluble fibre (which dissolves in water) and insoluble fibre (which doesn't dissolve in water).

 Foods that contain soluble fibre include:

 - fruit – such as bananas and apples

 - root vegetables – such as carrots and potatoes

 If you have diarrhoea, you may find it helps to cut down on the insoluble fibre you eat.
 It may also help to avoid the skin, pith and pips from fruit and vegetables.

 If you have constipation, increasing the amount of soluble fibre in your diet and the amount of water you drink can help.